ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Freezing the requirements

-Our final step before uploading the program to GitHub is to create a list of requirements for the program.
+Our final step before uploading the web application to GitHub is to create a list of requirements for it.
-This is necessary for the platform to know what to install to run our program.
+This is necessary for the platform to know what to install to run our web application.
 Luckily, pip makes this easy.
 In the same terminal, enter:

 `pip3 freeze > requirements.txt`